OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 - [Redgate Oracle Toolset](https://www.red-gate.com/dynamic/products/oracle-development/deployment-suite-for-oracle/download)
 - [Octopus Deploy](https://octopus.com/downloads)

-One note, in order to download anything from Oracle you have to create an account.
+In order to download anything from Oracle you have to create an account.
 The form to do that...requires a lot of information.
 Prepare yourself for that.
 I opted for personal edition because just like SQL Server Developer Edition, it is fully featured, just limited in what you can do with the license.
 I am not using this for anything production related, just demos.

 For the purposes of this article, I am going to be deploying to the same Oracle database running on a Windows machine.
 Yes...this is cheating.
 In a real-world environment, you should follow a setup similar to this.